 If there’s one thing to remember it’s to make sure you’re picking up the right cut.
 Pork loin is not to be confused with pork tenderloin!

 - Pork Loin – A lean, large, wide cut of meat that is broken down into many different cuts, like chops and roasts.
 You want a boneless pork loin roast for this recipe.
 It may be sold as a top loin or center loin roast and it benefits from low, long cooks.
+It also has a nice layer of fat, which helps keep it juicy and adds flavor.

 - Pork Tenderloin – Similarly named but NOT a similar cut in any other way.
 Tenderloin is a thin, narrow cut that averages about 1 pound and is considered one of the most tender cuts of pork available.
 It’s best cooked quickly at high heat, and cannot be substituted in this recipe.
+It is also a lean cut of meat.

 PRO TIP: Choose a pork loin with a nice white fat cap on it.
 A lean cut like pork loin benefits from the extra fat to stay moist and tender.